Sharut/A-multithreaded-stock-exchange/README.md

 • Test.java: This file should contain the implementation of Threads.
 The tar-ball “assignment1.tar.gz” also contains four sample inputs that you can use to test your code on.
-Grading: This assignment is designed to test your understanding of multithreading.
-If the assignment is implemented without threads then the maximum marks obtained will be 40.
-A parallel implementation is necessary to be eligible for full marks.

 How to run the assignment:
 $ ...
 Download assignment1 tar-ball ...
 $ tar -xvf assignment1.tar.gz